bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 ### Listening to evaluation updates

 The SDK can notify when the evaluation is updated.
-The listener can detect polling, [real-time streamed updates](#updating-user-evaluations-in-real-time), and manual fetching.
+The listener can detect polling, [real-time updates](#updating-user-evaluations-in-real-time), and manual fetching.

 <Tabs>
 <TabItem value="js" label="JavaScript">